girish6j87/saarthi/README.md

-# saarthi
+# Saarthi is purely designed based on HTML and CSS.
-Saarthi the ride sharing application.
+Saarthi the ride-sharing application.